McKee-Beshers Sunflower Fields in Maryland 2021

 McKee Beshers sunflowers would definitely be better for older kids to run around and explore.
 If you want to see some pretty sunflowers with your toddler I would recommend Clear Meadow Farm sunflowers that bloom in September.
 This one has areas with shorter sunflowers perfect for little ones!

-It looks like the main field is in full bloom as of July 16, 2020, which is when I took the pictures below!
-That would be field #1 which is right off River Road, just past the sign for McKee Beshers.
-It’s the easiest to get to, no real hiking required to see the sunflowers.
+Field #1 is right off River Road, just past the sign for McKee Beshers.
+It’s the easiest to get to, no real hiking is required to see the sunflowers.
 This parking lot only fits about 20 cars and when I went at around 6:30 am on a Thursday it was already half full.
 By the time I left around, 9 am the parking lot was completely full!

 McKee Beshers Field #2